-In close connection with repentance for sin, the Word of God enjoins the duty of believing in Christ; "Repent ye, and believe the Gospel; "Testifying repentance toward God, and faith in our Lord Jesus Christ."
-Both the duties relate to men as sinners, and without the performance of them, escape from the penalty of sin is impossible.
+In close connection with repentance for sin, the Word of God enjoins the duty of believing in Christ; "Repent ye, and believe the Gospel;^[2] "Testifying repentance toward God, and faith in our Lord Jesus Christ."^[3] Both the duties relate to men as sinners, and without the performance of them, escape from the penalty of sin is impossible.
 The requirement of faith, in addition to repentance, proves that mere sorrow for sin will not suffice; and the passages of Scripture are numerous in which faith is expressly declared to be necessary to salvation; "Preach the Gospel to every creature.
-He that believeth and is baptised shall be saved; but he that believeth not, shall be damned."
-Without faith it is impossible to please him.
-"Impossible to please him."
-The that believeth on the Son hath everlasting life; and he that believeth not, shall not see life; but the wrath of God abideth on him.
-"Impossible to please him."
-The that believed in the name of the only begotten Son of God."
+He that believeth and is baptised shall be saved; but he that believeth not, shall be damned."^[4] "Without faith it is impossible to please him."^[5] "He that believeth on the Son hath everlasting life; and he that believeth not, shall not see life; but the wrath of God abideth on him."^[6] "He that believeth not, is condemned already, because he hath not believed in the name of the only begotten Son of God."^[7]